 What would you have done?

-Well, you would have had life luck.
+Well, you would have had life lock.

-If you would have had life lock, the daughter of Malcolm X would have gotten nowhere.
+If you would have had lifelock, the daughter of Malcolm X would have gotten nowhere trying to defraud you and your bodyguard.

-Obviously, the widow of her father's bodyguard did not have life lock.
+Obviously, the widow of her father's bodyguard did not have lifelock.

 Otherwise, there would be no story.